 Rationale: External and internal stress triggers have an accumulative effect during the day.
-We cope better with stress when we stay within our arousal "Window of tolerance."
-An antidote to stress triggers, frequent random monitoring of stress levels with simple stress reduction actions keeps stress levels within our "window of tolerance."
+We cope better with stress when we are not overwhelmed, or to say this another way, we cope better with stress when we stay within our arousal "Window of tolerance."
+Distribute the Window of Tolerance Handout When we are outside our window of tolerance, it is difficult to think clearly and make decisions and we may have trouble remembering things and expressing our thoughts.
+We know that we are outside our "window of tolerance" when we feel nothing at all (we sometimes say we feel "numb") or when we feel "too much".
+Frequent random monitoring of our stress levels with simple stress reduction actions is an antidote to stress triggers and it keeps stress levels within our "window of tolerance."

-Plan: Each week we will be teaching coping exercises to help you monitor and reduce your stress level.
-Each exercise corresponds to one of the four elements of the universe: Earth, Wind, Water, and Fire.
+Plan: Each week we will be teaching coping strategies to help you monitor and reduce your stress level.
+Each strategy corresponds to one of the four elements of the universe: Earth, Wind, Water, and Fire.
 They are designed to follow the body up from the feet to the stomach & chest to the throat & mouth to the head.

-Goal: The goal is to reduce your stress level by 1 or 2 each time and do this at random times at various initial stress levels.
+Goal: The goal is to reduce your stress level each time you apply one of the strategies and to do this at random times at various initial stress levels.
 By preventing your stress responses from accumulating, you may be better able to stay within your "window of tolerance."
+One tool you can use to know if your stress level has reduced is the "Subjective Unit of Distress Scale (SUDS)".